 Once more we can experience the power of the Wisdom of Three as presented through the eyes of Wise King Solomon.
 He was a Master at the art of understanding the human condition long before psychology was a science.
 This is one example of why.

 “This is a tale of two strangers visiting the same city on the same day and the account of their perception of the people they encountered while there.

 Continue reading “One City, Two Strangers, Two Perceptions”

 Those observing the Christian calendar have just entered into the season of Lent.
 The word lent comes from the German verbiage, lenctentid which means the time of lengthening and flowering or Spring.
 Continue reading “Pretzels, the Perfect Lenten Snack”

-We are living in unprecedented economic times.
+We are living in unprecedented economic times primarily due to the expansion of rapid communications.
 News that occurs across the world at this moment is measured and processed by all financial markets within minutes.
 Globally, financial changes happen so fast that it has become difficult to keep up with them.
 This environment of constant change creates a fast paced lifestyle that brings anxiety and unease to even the most stable of lives.
 Speaking as someone who likes peace and stability I seek comfort by taking the time to focus on those things that should not change much.
 Things like words.
 Words do matter and their definitions create a firm foundation in our lives.
-Though it has become increasingly more difficult to find this Oasis of Tranquility through words; today I chose the concept of fiscal responsibility.
+Though it has become increasingly more difficult to find this Oasis of Tranquility through words; today I chose to examine the concept of fiscal responsibility.
 Continue reading “Words Do Matter; and So Does Responsibility”